Pitz72/PixelDebhTheGame/README.md

 The core mechanic of **PixelDebh: Retro-Rescue!** is the ability to capture enemies.
 Once an enemy is captured, you can launch it as a projectile to defeat other enemies.

 -   **Capture:** Get close to an enemy and press the capture button.
 -   **Launch:** While holding a captured enemy, press the button again to launch it in the direction you're facing.
+-   **Stun Enemies:** Jump and hit a platform from below to stun any enemies walking on top of it, giving you a strategic advantage!
 -   **Goal:** Collect all the retro-themed items (joysticks, floppy disks, cartridges) in each level to advance to the next.
 -   **Boss Battle:** Face off against the mighty Cyclops Frog!
 In an epic showdown, the boss now floats with unpredictable movement and attacks by launching spinning CD-ROMs at you.
 Use your special shooting ability (Left Shift) to win this dynamic encounter.

 ## Features

+-   **Game Progression:** A full adventure across 13 levels, including multiple boss battles and a final challenge.
+-   **Arcade High Score Leaderboard:** Compete for the top score!
+At the end of the game, enter your initials if you make it into the top 5, just like the old arcade classics.
+-   **Dynamic Background Music:** Each level features a dynamic chiptune soundtrack.
+A pleasant, upbeat theme accompanies standard levels, while a tense, ominous track plays during boss battles to heighten the drama.
 -   **Dynamic Arcade-Style Intro:** A vibrant, animated intro sequence to welcome players.
 -   **Character Parade Title Screen:** A classic arcade-style character presentation with a custom chiptune music theme.
--   **Epic Boss Battle:** An epic, reworked boss battle with a floating, unpredictable boss that throws targeted projectiles.
+-   **Epic Boss Battles:** Reworked boss battles with a floating, unpredictable boss that throws targeted projectiles.
 -   Classic 2D platforming action with a consistent pixel-perfect look
 -   Vast, horizontally scrolling levels with a dynamic camera system
 -   Immersive parallax background for a sense of depth
--   9 challenging levels with increasing difficulty
 -   Three unique enemy types: Globby, Hoppy (jumper), and Flappy (flyer)
 -   Special power-ups: Speed Boost, Shield, and the powerful Super Throw!
 -   Programmatically generated chiptune sound effects, jingles, and music
 -   Enhanced visual feedback (screen flash, fade-to-black transitions)
--   Critical bug fixes for a smoother and more reliable gameplay experience.
 -   Dynamic extra life system that rewards high scores (up to a maximum of 3 lives)
 -   Score tracking and a lives system
--   Enlarged HUD for better readability
+-   Enlarged HUD with level names for better readability

 ## Controls